 You need to pay for it.
 The Annotate Mirror Client needs to be installed on your computer to enable several features such as a mobile interactive whiteboard, screen mirroring, screencast recording, and remote desktop.
 More details about Annotate Mirror Client here.

 You can also try the experience with the trial version of this mirroring application.
 All these devices should be connected to the same WiFi network to have annotated screen mirror working.

-The best part of Annotate is we don’t need to install any application on iPad or any of the iOS devices to start mirroring the screen to Windows desktop or laptop.
+The best part of Annotate is that we don’t need to install any application on iPad or any of the iOS devices to start mirroring the screen to a Windows desktop or laptop.

 How to Project or Mirror Android devices to Windows Desktop or Laptops?

-Tap and bring down the quick shortcut from your android device then tap on “Cast Screen” option.
-Cast Screen option in your android device will show you the devices nearby which you can connect to have screen cast.
-Select the device starts with “Annotate:ANOOP” and you’re done !!
+Tap and bring down the quick shortcut from your android device, then tap on the “Cast Screen” option.
+Cast Screen option in your android device will show you the devices nearby that you can connect to have a screencast.
+Select the device that starts with “Annotate:ANOOP“, and you’re done !!
 Your android phone started mirroring.

-All these devices should be connected to same WiFi network to have annotate screen mirror working.
+All these devices should be connected to the same WiFi network to have annotated screen mirror working.